BigNoid/script.skinshortcuts/README.txt

  - Just Select method - option to show a 'None' option, which will reset all skin labels passed in.
 See "Advanced Usage.txt", section "Just Select Shortcuts"
  - Ability to specify available thumbnails for user to choose from with new button 311.
 See "Advanced Usage.txt", section "Overrides.xml", part 12 and "Management Dialog.txt"
+ - Ability to specify conditions for widgets and thumbnails to determine if they are available for selection.
+See "Advanced Usage.txt", section "Overrides.xml", parts 3 and 4
  - Advice change - hasSubmenu cannot be relied upon to indicate there are no visible items, there may still be invisible items.